sedaghatfar/tracker/README.md

 # Tracker

-Basic Chrome Extension made with ChatGPT, every 30 minutes a popup will ask "What are you working on?" and display a random verse from proverbs
+Chrome Extension made with help fromChatGPT

+Every 30 minutes a prompt will ask "What are you working on?" and display a random verse from proverbs